NTG Dementia Training

 - Information about powers of attorney, health care directives, and health care proxies in Saskatchewan

 The introduction to aging and dementia areas provide excellent information for anyone who supports someone who is aging with an intellectual disability.
 The third area will explore healthcare advocacy and dementia screening and is particularly relevant for support staff who are involved in supporting people with healthcare advocacy and related decision-making.
-The final area will look at supporting decision-making with someone who is experiencing dementia, and some of the decisions that will need to be addressed as the dementia progresses.
+The fourth area will look at supporting decision-making with someone who is experiencing dementia, and some of the decisions that will need to be addressed as the dementia progresses.
+The final area will discuss dementia capable environments and some practical ideas on how to adapt environments to be more dementia friendly.

 Lori Morphy, Trainer/Resource Developer – Service Delivery, SARC